389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 The hash table is created at plugin startup and deleted at plugin stop.

 The cache is emptied at the entrance of the plugin callback and also at the exit.
-So that each operation starts with a cleared cache.
+So that each operation starts with a cleared cache. access (read/write) to the cache are protected with a Monitor lock **memberof_operation_lock**.

 plugin callbacks are *post-betxn* so the membership attributes are not updated during its execution and cached values remain valid.

 ### limitation

-The cache is not valid for remote backend or sub suffixes, because membership can be updated while processing the graph.
-(TBC)

-### cache memory footprint
+For remote backends, the cache is valid at the condition the remote entries are updated only by one instance.

+### performance considerations

 The cache will contains DNs.
-Those DNs are parents of a entry that is a group.
+Those DNs are ancestors of a node that is a group.

 An entry is a group if *slapi_filter_test_simple(entry, config->group_filter)*